ReactPoland/React-Convention-Book/src/202_server_side_rendering.md

 import React from 'react'
 import { createStore } from 'redux'
 import { Provider } from 'react-redux'
-import { renderToString } from 'react-dom/server'
+import { renderToStaticMarkup } from 'react-dom/server'
+import ReactRouter from 'react-router';
-import { ReactRouter }               from 'react-router';
+import { RoutingContext, match } from 'react-router';
+import * as hist  from 'history';
+import rootReducer from '../src/reducers';
+import reactRoutes from '../src/routes';
 ```

+Most of those stuff are similar from client-side development in previous chapters.
+Important is to import history in the given way as in the example ***import * as hist  from 'history'***.
+The ***RoutingContext, match*** are ways of using React-Router on the server side.
+The ***renderToStaticMarkup*** function is going to generate for us a HTML markup on server-side.

 After we have added those new imports then under them do the following: